Muleshoe, Texas: Climate

 Muleshoe is in an area considered part of the semiarid steppe climate zone that extends from areas of central Mexico to southern Alberta and Saskatchewan in Canada.
 The semiarid steppe classification identifies areas that are intermediate between desert zones and humid zones.
 This West Texas town experiences hot summer days and cool summer nights and cool to warm winter days and harsh, cold winter nights.
 Rainfall is low; the town and vicinity receive less than 18 in of rainfall annually.
 High summer temperatures (average July temperature above 90 °F) precipitation moisture is rapidly lost to evaporation.
 Muleshoe experiences steady, and sometimes intense, winds from the north and west in the fall and winter, and winds from the south or west in the spring and summer.
 The winds add a considerable wind chill factor in the winter.

-Shortgrass prairie, prickly pear cacti, and scrub vegetation are the most common flora to be seen around town.
-Agriculture in the forms of cattle ranching, dairy farming, and wheat and cotton farming are the most prevalent in the area.

 Demographics

 2020 census

 As of the 2020 United States census, there were 5,160 people, 1,619 households, and 1,071 families residing in the city.